 My name is Amita O'Toole.

-I have studied integrative psychotherapy to Masters level and I've been practising and studying Buddhism for over 20 years.
-For the past 10 years I have been combining these to create positive change in the lives of my clients.
+I have studied Buddhism and psychotherapy to Masters level and I've been practising and studying Buddhism for over 25 years.
+For the past 15 years I have been combining these to create positive change in the lives of my clients.

 “Talking with Amita has been helping me tremendously to learn to accept myself for who I am.
 I never have felt judged by her, but I have been met with acceptance and respect.
 She has helped me to be able to cultivate more of this acceptance and respect within myself.
 I am continually comforted by both her warmth and her professionalism.
 The online format works very well for my life, and Amita has been both flexible and reliable with appointment times.
 I would say that throughout my time working with Amita, I have developed at a fundamental level towards living a better life.”